ishmulyan/rss2telegram/README.md

-# rss2telegram-gcloudfunc
+# rss2telegram
-RSS feed for Telegram using gcloud function
+RSS feed for Telegram using Google Cloud Functions